Introduction to Course Listing Notations

 First-Year Seminar, 10

-- Indication that this is a cross-listed course with another department or program, giving the name of the cross-listing unit and the course number
+- Indication that this is a course cross-listed with another department or program, giving the cross-listing SUBJECT and course number.

 - The course title.
-For cross-listed courses the course title is always the same in each cross-listing unit.
+For cross-listed courses the course title is always the same in each cross-listing SUBJECT.

-- Indication of a group or subgroup of courses within the division to which the course belongs.
+- Indication of a group or subgroup of courses within the SUBJECT to which the course belongs.

 - The Section Title (course subtitle) for the description.
 Not all courses or sections have section titles.